nojronatron/nojronatron.github.io/code401-files/class-notes-week8.md

 It is *up to the developer* to implement user-properties and access logic along with IAM and the S3 File Key to enforce access permissions / authorization.

 #### Download A File From Bucket

+*Note*: Lab37 preview and work will be on Monday the 11th.

 ## TODOs